Apply now

 There are no exams on this course.
 You'll be assessed through presentations, practical reports, reflective accounts, case studies, essays, podcasts and web-based presentations.

 Graduates have a wide choice of careers within a rapidly expanding array of commercial, public and voluntary sector bodies; fields of particular relevance include social research, community work, counselling, teaching, youth justice, trainee probation, housing, health, education, welfare rights and drugs services.
 Previous graduates are now in roles as student support mentors and family case workers for schools, and as caseworkers for housing services for young people.
+Some have also gone on to work in prisons supporting families and individuals within the criminal justice system.

 Continuing your studies with us